jpeddicord/cse560/Assembler/doc/src/language_spec.rst

 FFA Language Specification
 ==========================

 The FFA machine is a hypothetical machine that the FFA Assembler produces code for.
-It has a word size of 16 bits, is word-addressable, and supports 1024 words of addressable memory.
+It has a word size of 16 bits, is word-addressable, and supports 1024 words of addressable memory (from memory address 0 to 1023).
 It has a separate data stack and test stack.
+Data stack is limited to 256 entries (words) and is used to hold user data that has been pushed onto it.
+The test stack is limited to 5 entries and holds results from the ``TEST`` operation.
 This document describes the language specification of the machine.

 .. contents::
     :depth: 2